-The global policy on personal data protection supports and builds upon provisions within the EY Global Code of Conduct, regarding respecting and protecting personal information, in accordance with applicable law, regulatory frameworks and professional standards.
-This has been updated to be consistent with the EU General Data Protection Regulation (GDPR) and other local regulations around the globe.
+The global policy on personal data protection supports and builds upon provisions within the EY Global Code of Conduct (see details below), regarding respecting and protecting personal information, in accordance with applicable law, regulatory frameworks and professional standards.
+The principles within this global policy are based on the EU General Data Protection Regulation (GDPR) and other local regulations across the globe.